Action plan on prompt payment in the construction industry

 Status: Completed.
 There are concerns with the validity and accuracy of data related to promptness of payment that may be provided.
 The industry has looked at examples in other jurisdictions, and will not use third party applications or services at this time to enable construction contractors and sub-contractors to self-identify as adhering to prompt payment principles.

 Consider opportunities to improve project close-outs on federal construction contracts and release of final payments.
 Opportunity to build on work already underway by an Alberta taskforce working on this issue.

 Status: Completed.
 The Canadian Construction Association has consulted with the Province of Alberta and shared results with the working group.
 Best practices information will be included in the training material.

-Status: Public Services and Procurement Canada announced that a third party expert was commissioned to lead a national industry engagement initiative to explore the concept of a federal legislation on prompt payment.
+Status: In progress.
+Public Services and Procurement Canada announced that a third party expert was commissioned to lead a national industry engagement initiative to explore the concept of a federal legislation on prompt payment.
 A recommendations report, based on industry feedback will be presented to the federal government for consideration and development of an effective legislative solution.

 Additional initiatives led by Public Services and Procurement Canada

 National Trade Contractors Coalition of Canada